The Shortcut

 ➖ Flat story

-It really shines for its combat, which looks and feels audacious without actually being very complex at all.
+Its combat shines, which looks and feels audacious without actually being very complex at all.
 The beat-based combos are great to pull off and it’s a fantastic introduction to rhythm games, with no overly complex rhythms or fast tempos to worry about.
-Plus, with a sick soundtrack, Hi-Fi Rush makes great listening as well as playing.
+Plus, with a sick soundtrack, Hi-Fi Rush makes for great listening as you play.

 Hi-Fi Rush is included with Xbox Game Pass.